Illustration for: Google Photos lets iPhone users edit by voice, adds Nano Banana AI face fixes

 2 min read

-But here's the reality: the “Help me edit” button, which previously handled basic tweaks, now promises a broader palette of adjustments, from lighting tweaks to background swaps, all triggered by natural language.
-The feature is still in its early phases on iOS, with roll‑out just beginning, so not every user will see it today.
-Still, the move hints at a shift from manual fiddling toward conversational photo editing, and it raises the question of how much control users will actually retain when an algorithm decides what “looks better.”
+In practice, the “Help me edit” button, which used to offer only basic tweaks, now promises a wider menu: lighting shifts, background swaps, even subtle color tweaks, all triggered by plain language.
+The feature is still in its early rollout on iOS, so you probably won’t see it on every device just yet.
+Still, it feels like a move away from manual fiddling toward a conversational editing flow, and I can’t help wondering how much control we’ll really keep when an algorithm decides what “looks better.”p>**Google Photos lets iPhone users edit images by describing changes**

 Google Photos lets iPhone users edit images by describing changes The 'Help me edit' feature is also better at fixing faces and supports Google's Nano Banana AI model.
 The 'Help me edit' feature is also better at fixing faces and supports Google's Nano Banana AI model.
 "Starting to roll out on iOS in the US, you can simply describe the edits you want using your voice or text and watch Google Photos bring your vision to life," Google said in its announcement blog.
 This update also brings the redesigned editor UI for Google Photos to iPhones, making it easy to adjust images with simple gestures and one-tap suggestions.